background

 Under U.S. GAAP, depreciation reduces the book value of a company’s property, plant, and equipment (PP&E) over its estimated useful life.

-Depreciation expense is an accrual accounting concept meant to “match” the timing of the fixed assets purchases — i.e. capital expenditures — with the cash flows generated from those assets over a period of time.
+Depreciation expense is an accrual accounting concept meant to “match” the timing of the fixed assets purchase—i.e. capital expenditure (Capex)—with the cash flow generated from fixed asset over a period of time.

 The real cash outflow stemming from capital expenditures has already occurred, however in U.S. GAAP accounting, the expense is recorded and spread across multiple periods.